Chat on WhatsApp

 Schengen applications require an itinerary that covers every single day of your intended stay, with proof of accommodation for each night.
 The itinerary must also align with your flight bookings.

-• First and last day: If you arrive on Day 1 and depart on Day 8, you need 7 nights of hotel bookings (unless you have an overnight train).
+• First and last day: If you arrive on Day 1 and depart on Day 8, you need 7 nights of hotel bookings.

 • Multiple countries: If you visit more than one Schengen state, your itinerary should show the number of days in each – the main destination (where you spend most time) is where you should apply.